-Hormone pellets are tiny slow release bio-identical rods made of estradiol, or bio-identical testosterone.
-They can be dosed differently for each patient, based on her age, where she is in the menopause spectrum, her symptoms and personal history.
+Hormone pellets are tiny slow release bio-identical rods made of estradiol or testosterone.
+They can be dosed differently for each patient, based on her weight, where she is in the menopause spectrum, her symptoms and personal history.
 In other words, the tiny rods come in many doses and can be added together to achieve a higher dose for patients who need that.
-For example, some men need might receive 8 testosterone pellets in one application, and some women might receive an estrogen and a testosterone pellet.
+For example, some men need might receive ten or more testosterone pellets in one application, and some women might receive an estrogen and a testosterone pellet.
 The starting dose is determined by a formula based on hundreds of thousands of prior patient experiences and can be modified in the future based on individual response.

 The pellets are placed in the soft area of the buttock though a tiny incision, the size of a large needle, after giving local anesthesia to the area.
 When I got my first pellet, the injection of anesthesia was a small sting, then the pellet insert was pain free and took less than 2 minutes.
 A simple butterfly strip is placed over the insert site, which will heal in a couple of weeks to be practically invisible (or for me, totally invisible amongst other freckles, stretch marks and scars!).
 For women, pellets provide a constant slow release of estrogen and usually testosterone as well, for about 4 months.
 The benefit of this compared to patches, shots or creams is obvious- first it’s just easy, it’s not messy, you don’t have to remember anything, and secondly you are getting an even dose which more closely mimics nature, rather than a spike in blood levels ever day (or very 3 days with a patch).